mpratt/The-Simple-LifeStream/README.md

 ```

 The `resource` key is used internally and is interpreted as the relevant username/url/userid needed for
-the current provider.
+the provider.

-That being said, some streams require additional information in order to function.
-For example the `Twitter` provider.
+That being said, some streams require additional information in order to work, lets take a look to the `Twitter` provider.
-Remember that you have to  [register an app](http://dev.twitter.com/apps) in order to use it and retrieve your latest tweets:
+Remember that if you wish to use the Twitter Provider, first you have to  [register an app](http://dev.twitter.com/apps).

 ```php
     $streams = array(